What a difference a week makes…

 PS: If there’s a selloff heading into the week following Trump’s inauguration, I don’t recommend investing blindly.
 Look to buy the best stocks on a risk/reward basis.
 That should provide the best return on investment.
 I believe the speculative end of the resources market offers the best opportunities today.
 That’s where you could potentially find massive rewards.
 For more information, click here.

-Editor’s note: The above article was originally published in The Daily Reckoning.
+Editor’s note: The above article was originally published in Markets and Money.

 From the Port Phillip Publishing Library